The Inspection Process

 First Inspection - Foundation Excavations

-This inspection should be co-ordinated to ensure that the Approved Inspector arrives at least two hours in advance of the pouring of concrete as sometimes a certain amount of trimming or de-watering of the trench bottoms may be required before any concrete is poured.
-It is important to bear in mind that if the foundations are to be “pulled” in stages including underpinning, then this should be discussed with the Approved Inspector as soon as possible to agree a schedule for any additional inspections required.
+This inspection should be co-ordinated to ensure that the Surveyor arrives at least two hours in advance of the pouring of concrete as sometimes a certain amount of trimming or de-watering of the trench bottoms may be required before any concrete is poured.
+It is important to bear in mind that if the foundations are to be “pulled” in stages including underpinning, then this should be discussed with the Surveyor as soon as possible to agree a schedule for any additional inspections required.

 Sometimes a pre-start meeting is held to discuss the project and to undertake some basic site investigations in order that the foundations can be designed and percolation tests undertaken.

-Invariably the initial visit is the first opportunity for the Approved Inspector to fully discuss the project with you in person and comment on when they are likely to want to undertake future visits.
-It is important that if a Plan Check has not already been done by this stage, that a set of Construction Plans is available to the Approved Inspector to enable them to carry out or complete the check to make sure all the Building Regulations and Warranty requirements have been met.
+It is important that if a Plan Check has not already been done by this stage, that a set of Construction Plans is made available to the Surveyor to enable them to carry out or complete the check to make sure all the Building Regulations/Building Standards and Warranty requirements have been met.

 Obviously if anything is identified at this time it can be discussed and solutions agreed to avoid any delays or abortive work.
-If any additional works are identified during the course of construction, then these will be advised at the time of the inspection and confirmed either in a Contravention Notice (Building Control) or a Remediation Notice (Warranty) shortly after the visit.
-These should be addressed as soon as possible and evidence provided to the Approved Inspector in order that the issue can be cleared.
+If any issues are identified during the course of construction, then these will be advised at the time of the inspection and confirmed to you in a Remediation Notice issued shortly after the visit.
+These should be addressed as soon as possible and evidence provided to the Surveyor in order that the issue can be cleared.

-During the build it is essential that all drains are seen laid on a suitable formation(s) and fall, and checked so they discharge to the outfall point and all new connections are made correctly.
-It is at your discretion if an air pressure test is conducted at this stage in order to identify any potential leaks prior to covering the drains but in any event, Warranty providers will require a test of all of the drainage system upon completion of the works.
+During the build it is essential that all underground drains are seen laid on a suitable bed and surround.
+Falls and lines are also checked so ensure they discharge to the outfall point and all new connections are made correctly.
+It is at your discretion (but good building practice) if an air pressure test is conducted at this stage in order to identify any potential leaks prior to covering the drains but in any event, Warranty providers will require a test of all of the drainage system upon completion of the works.

 To prevent damp ingress at ground level the Damp Proof Course (DPC) will normally be inspected together with the Damp Proof Membrane (DPM) where appropriate.